Solo Travel in Laos

 The Mekong Sunset Cruise

 Another classic Luang Prabang activity is a boat ride on the Mekong at sunset.
-Several people offered it the first night and I declined.
-The next day I was ready.
+Several people offered it the first night, and I declined.
+The next day, I was ready.

-Cost: 150,000 kip for an hour and a half.
-Free beer included.
-I had spoken to a guy the night before who didn't pressure me to book, so I went back to him.
-Small boat, only seven of us: a couple from South America, and a young Russian traveler in his early twenties.
-When I first asked him where he was from he hesitated, then said Russia.
-He quickly added he doesn't identify with Russian politics right now.
-I told him I understood, being from the US, and added a few choice words about my own president.
+The boat was small, and there were only a few of us, including a couple from South America and a young traveler in his early twenties.
+When I first asked him where he was from, he hesitated, then said Russia.
+He quickly added that he doesn't identify with Russian politics right now.
+I told him I understood, being from the US, and added a few choice words about my government.

 Honest tip: in hindsight, I would book a bigger boat.
-There's one called Sasa with two levels, covering, more people, and a full bar.
+There's one called Sasa with two levels, a sun covering, more people, and a full bar.
 I was happy with my small boat, but Sasa looked like more fun.

 The Scooter Game-Changer